 There are a few bike trails to explore within Stanley Park.
 The Stanley Park Seawall is the most scenic and famous bike trail in Vancouver.
 It’s a 10-km paved route that is flat, uninterrupted and loops around the entire park.
 Please note that this is a one-way only bike path, going in counterclockwise from Coal Harbour, past Brockton Point, under Lions Gate Bridge, towards English Bay.

 Alternatively, you can get into the forest by going west on Lagoon Drive, continuing along the Rawlings Trail, and connecting to Prospect Point Trail or Bridle Path.
-Check out this map of Stanley Park for details.

 No matter which route you take, there are plenty of Instagram-worthy stops along the way.
 Prospect Point, totem poles, Brockton Point Lighthouse, Girl in a Wetsuit sculpture, and Beaver Lake are not to be missed.